-All Connecticut municipalities are required to have an Affordable Housing Plan by June 1, 2022.
-Then the work of implementation begins, and Sustainable CT is here to support and inspire!
+Connecticut has a statewide need for affordable housing.
+All Connecticut municipalities were required by Statute to adopt an Affordable Housing Plan in 2022.
+For 2023, the focus is on the implementation of those plans and Sustainable CT is here to support and inspire!

 Addressing Housing Segregation and Affordability

 Equity is a core value at Sustainable CT.
 Our 2021-22 Affordable Housing Pilot, "Optimizing for Equity: Empowering, Educating and Adapting to Address Housing Segregation and Promote Affordable Housing," brought residents impacted by housing inequity to the table to share their lived experience and build relationships and trust with town planners and zoning commissions.

 Sustainable CT and the Capitol Region Council of Government (CRCOG) are currently working with town planners in the Capitol Region to develop equitable pathways to implement an Affordable Housing Plans.
 We are grateful for the financial support of the Hartford Foundation for Public Giving.